 a unique 'eco-resort' setting!

 coco plum, sea grape, craboo, gumbo limbo and many more species.
 The grounds are home to many varieties

 of birds, iguanas and mammals.
 You can

 hear them and sometimes see them as you

 Jeanie's love of animals got the couple involved

-in helping establish the "Hopkins-Sittee Humane Society", and Jeanie as an adventure sports enthusiast, ran marathons around the country, and completed the La Ruta Maya River Canoe Race.
-She has climbed Victoria Peak- the highest mountain in Belize!
+in helping establish the "Hopkins-Sittee Humane Society", and Jeanie as an adventure sports enthusiast ran marathons around the country, and completed the La Ruta Maya River Canoe Race.
+She has climbed Victoria Peak-the highest mountain in Belize!
 John, who passed in 2014, was chief chef and storyteller and kept everyone laughing.
-Jeanie, your host has now put her focus on building the resort's reputation as a Yoga Retreat center... and playing very entertaining water games with her four dogs.
+These days Jeanie puts her focus on building the resort's reputation both as an eco-resort and as a Yoga Retreat and also enjoys playing very entertaining water games with her dogs.